 She arrived at the west London courthouse on Wednesday dressed all in black, facing ranks of photographers and television crews from around the world.
 Responding to evidence from earlier in the hearing, she rejected as "absolutely ridiculous" the suggestion that she was a heavy drug user.
 "I have never been a drug addict.
 I've never been a habitual user.
 There are two times in my life when I have used cocaine," she said.

-Nigella Lawson was greeted by photographers and television crews as she arrived at Isleworth Crown Court That drug use had occurred during the terminal cancer of her late first husband John Diamond, with whom she took cocaine on six occasions because "it gave him some escape", and more recently during a dark period in her marriage to Mr Saatchi, the reclusive art collector.
+That drug use had occurred during the terminal cancer of her late first husband John Diamond, with whom she took cocaine on six occasions because "it gave him some escape", and more recently during a dark period in her marriage to Mr Saatchi, the reclusive art collector.
 "In July 2010 I was having a very, very difficult time.
 I felt subjected to intimate terrorism by Mr Saatchi."

 She said that she had been "completely spooked" by the latest drug use and had sought medical help.
 "I concluded that I did not have a drug problem, I had a life problem, and I needed to attend to that and I did seek out a therapist."